USS Abarenda (AC-13): Station ship, 1899–1902

 On 21 April 1899, after completing the loading of a cargo of construction materials (steel, corrugated iron, and glass) which belonged to a San Francisco contractor given the contract to build a wharf and a coal shed at Pago Pago, Tutuila, American Samoa, and steel rods and angle irons earmarked for strengthening the foundations of the coal shed at Pago Pago, Abarenda shifted to Coal Pier No. 2 at Hampton Roads the following day, and coaled until the 24th.
 She departed Hampton Roads on 30 April, bound for the Pacific.
 En route, the ship stopped briefly at Montevideo, Uruguay, and Punta Arenas, Chile; rounded Cape Horn in rough weather (rolling as much as 30° during the passage); and visited Valparaíso, Chile; Bounty Bay, Pitcairn Island; and Tahiti, before sighting Tutuila on 9 August.
 She anchored in Apia Harbor the following morning, and then shifted to Pago Pago on the morning of the 13th, to soon commence unloading the cargo brought from Norfolk.

 Assigned duty as station ship at Samoa, Abarenda spent the next two and a half years largely ferrying people and cargo between Apia and Pago Pago, often carrying as many as 50 – or more – Samoan natives each trip.
 Twice during this period, during the winter of 1899–1900 and the winter of 1900–1901, the ship made a voyage from Samoan waters to New Zealand, where she was drydocked in the Calliope Dock at Auckland for hull work.
 Relieved of duty as station ship by the gunboat Wheeling on 24 May 1902, Abarenda sailed for the United States that same day, and, after touching at Lundy Point, Chile; Montevideo; St. Thomas and San Juan, Puerto Rico, en route, reached the Virginia Capes on 9 August.
 Shifting to the Norfolk Naval Shipyard at mid-day on the 10th, she underwent preparations for inactivation, and was decommissioned on 4 September.

 Atlantic Fleet, 1903–1909

-Following her recommissioning on 3 November 1903, Lt.
-Cdr.
-J. L. Purcell in command, Abarenda sailed to Guantánamo Bay and Pensacola, Florida, to support the Atlantic Fleet.
+Following her recommissioning on 3 November 1903, Abarenda sailed to Guantánamo Bay and Pensacola, Florida, to support the Atlantic Fleet.

 She was next ordered to carry coal and ammunition to the European Squadron and departed Norfolk on 23 April 1904.
 She filled the bunkers of the battleships Maine, Alabama, Kearsarge, and Iowa from 3–20 June, and arrived at Piraeus, Greece on 30 June.
 After a two-day stop at Gibraltar in mid-July, the collier headed home on 3 August and arrived back at Norfolk where she immediately began loading coal and ammunition to supply the European Squadron.
 The collier again sailed for the Mediterranean on 14 October, arrived at Gibraltar on 2 November, and soon moved on to Genoa, Italy, to coal more ships.
 After a brief stop at Gibraltar, she got underway for the United States on 28 November.